ASTR 1210 (O'Connell) Study Guide

 could not interpret the motions properly.
 Ultimately, analysis of these

-motions led to some of the first and most important developments in
+motions led to some of the most important developments in

 the history of modern science.
 In this guide, we describe these

 motions as they might have been seen by ancient astronomers but